MoudiZd/Tourkit/README.md

 **TourKit** is a simple, lightweight guided tour/onboarding plugin using jQuery.
 It helps you highlight elements and guide users step by step across a form or interface.

-✔️ Works on non-React websites
+✔️ Works on non-React websites.

-✔️ Supports RTL
+✔️ Supports RTL.

-✔️ Uses `localStorage` to prevent repeat tours
+✔️ Uses `localStorage` to prevent repeat tours.

-✔️ Bootstrap + Font Awesome compatible
+✔️ Bootstrap + Font Awesome compatible.

-✔️ Easy to integrate in any existing HTML/Bootstrap project ✔️ Use tourParent to separate forms tours by their global wrapper
+✔️ Easy to integrate in any existing HTML/Bootstrap project.

+✔️ Use tourParent to separate forms tours by their global wrapper.

 ---

 ## 🚀 Features